 Please note: You are not allowed to use the BFPO system to send or receive mail relating to your business.

 Employment in the RoC is very limited for non-Cypriots and an understanding of Greek, and often Russian is preferable.
-Occasional work may be obtained in service industries and tourist areas – vacancies are advertised in the local press and through local labour offices.

 With limited paid employment opportunities in BFC, the alternative could be to volunteer; not only will this bridge any gaps in your CV, but you’ll also be making a positive contribution to the BFC community.